 Frequent plowing may only serve to bring more goatgrass seed to the surface.
 Deep plowing helps bury jointed goatgrass seed to the point where seedlings have a hard time emerging.
 However, one has to think about possibly promoting germination during fallow periods to reduce the amount of JGG seed already in the soil.
 This is obviously a management decision that needs to be made.

-14. Burn wheat stubble to kill most JGG seed on the soil surface.
 For burning to destroy jointed goatgrass spikelets, there must be enough surface residue to sustain high temperatures and straw must be uniformly distributed.
 Post harvest burning of wheat stubble during dry field conditions has killed 90% or more of the goatgrass seed lying on the soil surface.
 Spikelets in soil cracks and or covered by a thin layer of soil may not be destroyed.
 Because of air pollution and the potential for soil erosion following the loss of straw cover, burning should be restricted to small, isolated goatgrass infested areas.
 Large areas of wheat stubble should be burned only as a one-time event as part of a long-term management program that includes other cultural control practices such as a temporary change in crop rotation.